jadenyjw/utsc-cs-frosh/README.md

 ### Recreation

-The Toronto Panam Centre is an excellent place for exercising and sports, with world-class facilities.
-Further information regarding the Panam Centre can be found [here](http://www.utsc.utoronto.ca/athletics/frequently-asked-questions).
+The Toronto Pan am Centre is an excellent place for exercising and sports, with world-class facilities.
+Various drop-in sports such as basketball, tennis, badminton, and table tennis are available to you as it is included in your tuition.
+Further information regarding the Pan am Centre can be found [here](http://www.utsc.utoronto.ca/athletics/frequently-asked-questions).

 ### Food